navi-language/website/learn.md

 Use `impl` to declare a struct method.
 The `self` is a keyword, it is a reference to the current struct instance.
 Unlike Rust, you don't need to declare `self` as the first parameter.

+Use `impl .. for` to implement a interface for a struct.
+This is a optional way for let us write a clearly code, if the struct have a method can matched the interface, it same as the `impl .. for` implementation.

 ```nv, ignore
 impl User {
     fn new(name: string): User {